KEisenhart/Course3/README.md

 deviation.
 I did not know enough about the experiment to make any other decision.
 I stored them in a dataframe called almost_tidy and my comments in the run_analysis.R script should cover the mechanics of this extraction.
 Simply put, I moved the subject ids, activities and all columns with std or mean in their column names from mdata and put them in a new data frame called almost_tidy.
-This addressed step 2 of our assignment.
+This addressed STEP 2 of our assignment.

 The name almost_tidy was chosen because there remained one more major step in the tidy data effort - to